How to Onboard Vendors for Property Management: A Step-by-Step Guide

 What is the difference between vendor onboarding and vendor credentialing?

-Vendor onboarding is the full process of approving a vendor into the portfolio: collecting documents, verifying insurance, and granting work eligibility.
-Vendor credentialing is the specific step within onboarding that verifies a vendor's qualifications, licenses, and background.
-Credentialing is one of the gates within the broader onboarding workflow.
+Onboarding is the full process of approving a vendor into your portfolio: collecting documents, verifying insurance, and granting work eligibility.
+Credentialing is the step within onboarding that verifies qualifications, including licenses, certifications, and background checks.
+Credentialing is one gate inside the broader onboarding workflow.

 Vendor Onboarding as a Portfolio Control System